dfaroughy/BSM_course_2023/README.md

   > conda create -n <py_env_name> python=3.7

-2. From the root dir (the one containing setup.py) activate the environment an then install the required packages:
+2. From the root dir (the one containing the setup.py file) activate the environment an then install the required package by running:

   > pip install -e .